 - Improved Front End Server Cold Start: A new cmdlet makes it easier and more reliable to cold start an entire Front End server pool.
 The cmdlet confirms that each Front End servers in the pool meets the required conditions before trying to start it.
 If any problems are encountered, the cmdlet performs a diagnosis, notifies you of the details, and recommends remediation procedures.
 The cmdlets can also restart the pool without activating problematic servers.

 - SQL Server AlwaysOn Support: Lync Server 2013 supports database mirroring and SQL Server clustering for high availability and disaster recovery.
 Skype for Business 2015 adds support for SQL Server AlwaysOn Availability Groups and SQL Server AlwaysOn Failover Cluster Instances.
 AlwaysOn Availability Groups are not supported with Persistent Chat Servers.
-For a description of Progent's consulting support for SQL Server AlwaysOn technology, see SQL Server 2017 expertise, SQL Server 2016 integration support and SQL Server 2014 consulting.
+For a description of Progent's consulting support for SQL Server AlwaysOn technology, see SQL Server 2019 consulting, SQL Server 2017 expertise, SQL Server 2016 integration support and SQL Server 2014 consulting.

 - Control Panel Enhancements: The Skype for Business Server Control Panel and Admin Center now allow administrators to manage a hybrid deployment, move local users to Skype for Business Online or move cloud users to on-premises, and detect and filter hybrid users from on-premises users.